ProteinDesignLab/protein-design-tutorials/remodel_overview.md

 # Remodel Overview
 Created Dec 2018 by Alex Chu.
 Last updated 181228 AEC

+This is an overview of the key concepts underlying RosettaRemodel.
 RosettaRemodel is an app/executable in the Rosetta macromolecular modeling suite, which was developed originally in [the David Baker lab]() and is one of the most comprehensive, advanced software suites for biomolecular modeling.
+RosettaRemodel is one of the main apps in that framework for protein design.
 The docs for Rosetta, including RosettaRemodel, are very good and comprehensive and we don't intend to replace them - in fact, we'll refer to them frequently.

+## The Remodel workflow

 Remodel basically combines three main functions from Rosetta into a single app.
 These are backbone remodeling, sequence design, and relax/minimization.
 At any point, you might be using anywhere from one to all three of these functions in a single job.